 Globalizing and Localizing Applications

-If you plan on distributing your application to an international audience, there are a number of things you'll need to keep in mind during the design and development phases.
+If you plan on distributing your application to an international audience, you'll need to keep several things in mind during the design and development phases.
 Even if you don't have such plans, a small effort up front can make things considerably easier should your plans change in future versions of your application.
 Services built into the .NET Framework make it easy to develop a single application that can adapt to different locales using managed development with Visual Studio.

 Visual Studio was designed from the start to make developing for an international audience easy by taking advantage of services built into the .NET Framework.
 The following pages will help introduce you to the internationalization features built into Visual Studio.